Which hand blenders do chefs use ?

 SMEG have chosen to call the wand, stick thing an ‘arm’ !
 So just detach the arm to attach an array of accessories including a potato masher, whisk and chopper.
 Some attachments are also dishwasher safe, for an easy clean-up.

 A 1.4 litre Tritan jug is also included, which is impact resistant and without BPA ( BPA is explained here), and features an ergonomic handle and detachable lid.
 Bursting with SMEG personality, this new multi-tasker is available in black, red, cream & pastel blue colour-ways.
 We think its not a bad price for the design elements and brand name you get here.
-Check it out for more up to date information here on Amazon.
+Check it out !

 Dimensions : H41.4cm x W6.5cm x D6.5cm | Weight : 2kg

 Closer to home….the all round talented John Whaite, Telegraph food writer and former Great British Bake Off champion…not to mention television presenter, author and judge!
 He loves the kitchenaid artisan cordless hand blender with all its accessories.
-We looked at this blender stick set in our blog post on the top 10 hand blenders.
+We looked at this blender stick set in our blog post on the top 15 hand blenders to buy today.
+We´re also always comparing KitchenAid with it´s main USA competitor Cuisinart for cordless hand blenders, and regularly check out the latest best deal between them.
+You can read all about their hand blender war here.

 Dimensions: H36 x W18.2 x D14.2cm | Power 180W | Weight 1.3kg